Shiwa Ng'andu is a unique manor house…

 Shiwa Ng'andu: Our full report

-Although Shiwa Ng'andu Manor House has become more well-known through the best-selling book, The Africa House, we've been organising trips here for many years.
-It's an English manor house, on the Shiwa Ng’andu Estate, complete with redbrick gatehouse, clay-tiled roofed workers' cottages, a long approach avenue, formal gardens, and it even has its own chapel.
+Although Shiwa Ng'andu Manor House has become more well known through the best-selling book, The Africa House, we've been organising trips here for many years.
+It's an English manor house, set on the Shiwa Ng’andu estate, complete with red-brick gatehouse, clay-tiled roofed workers' cottages, a long approach avenue, formal gardens, a lake, and even its own chapel.
 The house is an extraordinary testament to the determination of its founder, Sir Stewart Gore-Browne, and is filled with memorabilia and historical records.

-The Manor House was originally built in 1925 by Sir Stewart Gore-Brown, following his extensive travels through Africa.
-After his death in 1967 the running of the estate was taken over by his daughter Lorna and her husband John Harvey.
-After their untimely death in 1992, and due to the lack of funds, the house and estate fell into disrepair until it was taken over in 1999 but Lorna and John’s son Charlie and his wife Jo.
-Together they have lovingly restored the house, as well as the estate, to its former grandeur.
+The Manor House was built in 1925 by Sir Stewart Gore-Brown, following his extensive travels through Africa.
+After his death in 1967 the Shiwa Ng’andu estate was taken over by his daughter, Lorna, and her husband, John Harvey.
+Their untimely death in 1992, and lack of funds, led to the house and estate falling into disrepair until it was rescued in 1999 by their son, Charlie, and his wife, Jo.
+Together they have lovingly restored the house and the estate – including a working farm – to their former grandeur.

-The Manor house has five bedrooms, four of them en-suite.
-They are comfortable but in need of some refurbishment if modern standards were the aim.
+The Manor House has five bedrooms, four of them en suite.
+All are comfortable, but would be in need of some refurbishment if modern standards were the aim.
 The bathrooms, too, hark back to yesteryear, with plumbing to match!
 Each of the rooms has a fireplace, which is lit on cold evenings, and is decorated and furnished in period style, with some of the furniture dating back to when Sir Stewart lived in the house.
-(On our last visit in April 2011, one of the rooms was being enlarged and updated, and we were told that the other rooms would be done over a period of time, as and when there were sufficient funds to do so.)
+(On our last visit, in April 2011, one of the rooms was being enlarged and updated, and we were told that the others rooms would be done over a period of time, as and when there were sufficient funds to do so.)

-On one side of the lounge double doors lead out onto a covered veranda, flanked by two large arched windows.
+Double doors lead out from the lounge onto a covered veranda, flanked by two large arched windows.
 On the opposite wall are three smaller arched windows looking out to the enclosed courtyard.

 Most meals are taken in the dining room which is dominated by a large table.
 The red-painted cement floors are covered in Persian rugs, and the family crockery is displayed in a cupboard.
 It’s a very bright room, with three large arched windows framed by floor-to-ceiling red curtains looking out onto the garden.
 A fire is lit on cold winter evenings, creating a warm and sociable ambience.
 Meals are laid out on a long sideboard for guests to help themselves, although on warm summer days lunch may also be served in the garden.

 Up the stone staircase is the library with polished wood floors covered by rugs, and a couple of sofas.
-Three walls are lined with bookshelves housing a large collection of books collected by Sir Stewart as well as others collected by the family over the years.
-There are a couple of sofas where one can relax and do some reading.
+Three walls are lined with bookshelves housing a fascinating range of books collected by Sir Stewart and other members of the family over the years.
 Doors lead out onto a stone balcony with views over the garden and down a terraced pathway to the old gatehouse.
 Adjacent to the library is Sir Stewart’s study, which now houses the archives that have been researched and painstakingly put together by Jo Harvey, a trained archaeologist.

-The gardens at Shiwa are beautifully maintained with clipped alwns and a long terraced grass avenue leading from the house down to the original gatehouse, complete with a clock tower, and the lake in the distance.
-Brightly coloured bougainvillea, jacaranda and frangipani make this a real oasis in the African bush.
+The gardens at Shiwa Ng’andu are beautifully maintained with clipped lawns and a long terraced grass avenue leading from the house down to the original gatehouse, complete with a clock tower, and the lake in the distance.
+Brightly coloured bougainvillea, jacaranda and frangipani make this a colourful oasis in the African bush.

-Shiwa has its own stables allowing horse-rides of a maximum of one and a half hours for those riders with limited riding experience.
-The cost of these are included for guests staying at the manor house.
-Longer rides for more experienced riders, are available from the stables located at Impandala House but these must be booked in advance and cost about U$20 per person per day.
+Shiwa has its own stables allowing horse rides of up to one-and-a-half hours for riders with limited riding experience.
+The cost of these is included for guests staying at the manor house.
+Longer rides for more experienced riders are available from the stables at Impandala House but these must be booked in advance.

-Charlie and Jo Harvey have contributed much to the local community offering jobs and homes for local people, both on the estate and in the surrounding area.
-They have rebuilt hospitals and schools and recreated employment for thousands of people living in the area who rely on these services.
-It’s possible for guests at Shiwa to visit some of these community projects which include the local school, church and clinic.
+Charlie and Jo Harvey have contributed much to the local community, offering jobs and homes for local people, both on the estate and in the surrounding area.
+They have rebuilt hospitals and schools and recreated employment for lots of people living in the area who rely on these services.
+It’s possible for guests at Shiwa to visit some of these community projects, which include the local school, church and clinic.

-Directions: There are scheduled flights with Proflight twice a week to Kasama.
-A road transfer from Kasama takes two hours.
-Shiwa has its own airstrip which can be reached by charter plane.
+Directions: There are scheduled flights with Proflight twice a week to Kasama, from where it’s a 2hr transfer by road .
+Shiwa has its own airstrip which can be reached by charter plane

 Owner: Charlie and Jo Harvey